 Fixes for the 3 most common complaints about the Sculpey:

 The clamp is not strong.
 And its plastic tightening knob breaks easily.
 Don't use it.
-Get a sturdy deep throat U clamp like this one to the right.
+Get a sturdy deep throat U clamp like this one I drew.
 It will easily hold the pasta machine securely on most tables.
 You'll want one with at least a 3 inch opening and at 4 inches of reach to fit over the thickness of your table and the Sculpey machine base.
 If you're worried about damaging the table, just use the plastic caps from milk jugs on the clamp heads like this.
 Either raid the garage workbench or find a C-clamp on Amazon.

 The handle falls out a lot.
 Cut the tip off the finger of a rubber glove and put it on the end that gets inserted into the pasta machine.
 It'll grip like Godzilla.